ciaranmurphy10/pands-project/README.md

 </div>

 This table is analogeous to our pair plot above (excluding the species dimensionality), except that rather than inferring the correlation between two variables by how linear the relationship seems, we can see the correlation coefficient between the two variables.
-A correlation coefficient of 0.96 between petal_width and petal_length for instance implies strong linearity, which corresponds with the visual representation in the scatter plot above.
+A correlation coefficient of 0.96 between petal_width and petal_length, for instance, implies strong linearity, which corresponds with the visual representation in the scatter plot above.

 To verify our earlier observation regarding the difference in correlation between petal_length and sepal_length, petal_length, and petal_width depending on species type, we'll need to examine the correlation matrices of each species.